jackboberg/spife/docs/topics/middleware.md

 every response from your site, you could use middleware to intercept all responses.

 Middleware components are separated by concern.
-Knork comes with some useful middleware.
-For example, Knork's metrics middleware handles setting up a metrics emitter and collecting useful request metrics.
+Spife comes with some useful middleware.
+For example, Spife's metrics middleware handles setting up a metrics emitter and collecting useful request metrics.

 ## What does middleware look like?